The closest anything comes to viral around here?

 The McDonald’s brothers – dudes restaurant founder Ray Kroc found early in his entrepreneurial career.

-One look at those changing menus in McDonald’s today, loaded with wraps, frappes and rib sandwiches, and the McDonald brothers might smack Ray with a spatula.
+One look at those changing menus in McDonald’s, loaded with wraps, frappes, and rib sandwiches, and the McDonald brothers might smack Ray with a spatula.
+I’ve wanted to.

 5. Are popcorn containers red and white?